samyakrajbayar/HttpOnly/README.md

 If you deploy the frontend and backend separately, set `CLIENT_ORIGIN` to the deployed frontend origin.

-## Notes for Extension

-Good next additions would be:

 - GitHub token support for higher API rate limits.
 - `package-lock.json`, `pnpm-lock.yaml`, and `poetry.lock` exact-version scanning.
 - OWASP ZAP integration for authorized deeper testing.